dotTHzTAG/thzpy/README.md

                       all_optical_constants=True)
 ```

-Please see the examples folder for full demonstations of how to use the package.
+Please see the examples folder for full demonstrations of how to use the package.

 ## Documentation